noloader/cryptopp-autotools/README.md

 The Autotools submodule integrates with the Crypto++ library.
 The submodule removes the library's `GNUmakefile` and `GNUmakefile-cross`.
 In the future we plan to overwrite the library's `config.h` and produce a n installation specific `config.h`.

 The library's `GNUmakefile` and `GNUmakefile-cross` were modified to clean the artifacts produced by Autotools.
 To clean the directory after running Autotools perform a `git checkout GNUmakefile` followed by a `make -f GNUmakefile distclean`.

+# Collaboration
+We would like all distro maintainers to be collaborators on this repo.
+If you are a distro maintainer then please contact us so we can send you an invite.

+If you are a collaborator then make changes as you see fit.
+You don't need to ask for permission to make a change.
+Noloader is not an Autotools expert so there are probably lots of opportunities for improvement.

+Keep in mind other distros may be using the files, so try not to break things for the other guy.
+We have to be mindful of lesser-used platforms and compilers, like AIX, Solaris, IBM xlC and Oracle's SunCC.

+Everything in this repo is release under Public Domain code.
+If the license or terms is unpalatable for you, then don't feel obligated to commit.

 # Future
 The Autotools project files are separate at the moment for several reason, like avoiding Git log pollution with Autotool branch experiments.
 We also need to keep a logical separation because GNUmake is the official build system, and not the Autotools project files.